PrunaAI/pruna/docs/user_manual/evaluate.rst

 Evaluation helps you understand how compression affects your models across different dimensions - from output quality to resource requirements.
 This knowledge is essential for making informed decisions about which compression techniques work best for your specific needs.
+Haven't smashed a model yet?
+Check out the :doc:`optimize guide </docs_pruna/user_manual/optimize>` to learn how to do that.

 Basic Evaluation Workflow
 -------------------------